 Golf at the seaside town of Lahinch

-Voted #41 on worlds best 100 golf courses, Lahinch’s 9 hole golf course is not just one of the best golf courses in Ireland, but one of the best in the world.
+Voted #41 on the world’s best 100 golf courses, Lahinch’s 9-hole golf course is not just one of the best golf courses in Ireland but one of the best in the world.
 Golfing Legends such as Padraig Harrington, Shane Lowry and Darren Clarke have completed the course.

-Golfing has become very popular in the West of Ireland, no doubt in part due to the stunning courses we have.
+Golfing has become very popular in the West of Ireland, no doubt in part due to our stunning courses.

 Cliffs of Moher

-The Cliffs of Moher is one of the most popular attractions that brings people to the West of Ireland.
-An unforgettable experience, you will be in awe of your surroundings; there is a reason why so many movies have used the majestic cliffs for filming.
+The Cliffs of Moher is one of the most popular attractions in the West of Ireland.
+An unforgettable experience; you will be in awe of your surroundings; there is a reason why so many movies have used the majestic cliffs for filming.

-The cliffs run for about 14km and rise to a maximum height of 214 metres above sea level
+The cliffs run for about 14km and reach a maximum height of 214 metres above sea level.

-Having just recently visited the cliffs I can say that it is a great way to spend a few hours of your trip.
-Even on my trip when the weather wasn’t the best, the whole experience was really enjoyable and something I would definitely do again.
+Having just recently visited the cliffs, I can say that they are a great way to spend a few hours on your trip.
+Even on my trip when the weather wasn’t the best, the whole experience was delightful and something I would do again.

-There is a walled path that allows you to safely walk along the cliffs and admire the views around you.
-There are also gift shops and a visitor centre which includes a museum and a café.
-On a clear day you will be able to see the Aran islands and Galway Bay.
-There is an 18km coastal route around the cliffs which offers plenty of great views of the landmark.
-On the route you will pass by the historic O’Breins Tower and the visitor centre.
+There is a walled path that allows you to walk along the cliffs safely and admire the views around you.
+There are also gift shops and a visitor centre, which includes a museum and a café.
+You can see the Aran Islands and Galway Bay on a clear day.
+There is an 18-km coastal route around the cliffs, which offers plenty of great views of the landmark.
+You will pass by the historic O’Breins Tower and the visitor centre on the road.

-About 50min from Shannon airport, the Cliffs of Moher may be one of the first landmarks you visit during your stay in the west of Ireland.
-Today the Cliffs of Moher and the Burren are a UNESCO Global Geopark.
+About 50 minutes from Shannon airport, the Cliffs of Moher may be one of the first landmarks you visit during your stay in the west of Ireland.
+Today, the Moher and Burren Cliffs are a UNESCO Global Geopark.

 The Burren

-Next up on our list is the Burren National Park in Co.
-Clare, which offers one of the most unique landscapes in the south west of Ireland.
-As we have just mentioned, the Burren is a UNESCO Global Geopark but you may be wondering what that actually means.
+Next on our list is the Burren National Park in Co.
+Clare, which offers one of the most unique landscapes in the southwest of Ireland.
+As we have just mentioned, the Burren is a UNESCO Global Geopark, but you may be wondering what that actually means.

-UNESCO Global Geoparks are international places recognised for their unique history, geology, landscape and culture.
-Geoparks are managed with a focus on education, conservation, sustainable tourism and community engagement.
+UNESCO Global Geoparks are international places recognised for their unique history, geology, landscape, and culture.
+They are managed with a focus on education, conservation, sustainable tourism, and community engagement.

-located in the South West of Ireland, the Burren offers a range of diversity than is unparalleled, with 330 year old limestone pavements and caves as well as unique flora, fauna and over 2700 historic monuments.
-The unique climate and limestone rock create an area where arctic, alpine and even Mediterranean plants grow side by side.
+Located in the Southwest of Ireland, the Burren offers unparalleled diversity, with 330-year-old limestone pavements and caves, unique flora and fauna, and over 2,700 historic monuments.
+The unique climate and limestone rock create an area where Arctic, Alpine, and Mediterranean plants grow side by side.

 The Burren won the best place to holiday in Ireland in 2022 with the Irish Times and Failte Ireland.
 This is even more impressive when you consider the emphasis on tourism in Ireland in the last few years.